 Apex Legends roadmap 2019

 There will be three more seasons throughout the year, and the next will be in June.
 Season One has given us our first taste of the Apex Legends battle pass and introduced more legends, weapons, and loot.
-So it stands to reason that the other battle passes will do so, too.
+As Respawn has confirmed, the other seasons will do so, too.

 Each season is three months in length and the second will kick-off in June, the third in September, and the fourth in December.
 Each one of these will also bring in additional legends, weapons, and loot.
 A new battle pass will also be introduced at the start of each new season.